 The table shows very significant differences in the ratios of extramarital births according to the number of school years completed (Table 3).
-Completion of 8 years of elementary school seems to be a milestone.
-For women who attend school for more than seven years the rates of extramarital births decrease by almost 50%.
-At the same time, the dynamics of change throughout the 1990s demonstrate that the greatest increase occurs in precisely the category of those with higher education (secondary and university).
-In these groups, the ratios of births out of wedlock have grown by some two and half times over the past eight years, which has reduced the difference based on highest and lowest education levels from eleven-fold in 1990 to six-fold.
+Completion of the 8 year long elementary school seems to be a milestone.
+For women who attended school for more than seven years the rates of extramarital births nearly decrease by 50%.
+At the same time, the dynamics of change throughout the 1990s demonstrate that the greatest increase took place exactly in the category of those with higher education (secondary and university).
+In these groups, the ratios of births out of wedlock have grown by some two and half times over the past eight years, which has reduced the difference based on the highest and lowest education level from eleven-fold in 1990 to six-fold.
 The increasing extramarital birth rate of women with higher social status is related to this behaviour becoming socially more tolerated and accepted over the past couple of years.
-At the same time we must note that increased social tolerance could lead to the further spread and a higher ratio of births out of wedlock.
+At the same time we must note that the increased social tolerance could lead to the further spread and a higher ratio of births out of wedlock.